Upper and lower bounds for the Lipschitz constant of random neural networks: Technical preliminaries

 Unfortunately, an analogous bound does not hold for \emph{deep} networks anymore, even for depth $L =2$, as is stated in the following proposition, the proof of which can also be found in \Cref{sec:prelim_proofs}. \begin{proposition} We consider a ReLU network $\Phi: \RR \to \RR$ with depth $L=2$ and width $N=1$ satisfying \Cref{assum:1}.
 Moreover, we assume that $\PP(b^{(1)} \leq 0)> 0$.
 Then, it holds with positive probability for $\widetilde{\Phi}$ as in \Cref{eq:tildelinear} that

-\end{proposition} \Cref{prop:not_working_deep} shows that for deriving a lower bound on the Lipschitz constant in the case of deep networks, it is no longer sufficient to analyze the Lipschitz constant of the corresponding linear network.
-Instead, one must carry out a more detailed analysis of the gradients in this case (see \Cref{subsec:deep_lower}).
+\end{proposition} {\Cref{prop:not_working_deep} does not rule out the possibility that the inequality $\lip(\Phi) \gtrsim \lip(\tilde{\Phi})$ holds with high probability as $d \to \infty$.
+However, the proposition shows that the case of deep networks is qualitatively different from the case of shallow networks, where $\lip(\Phi) \gtrsim \lip(\tilde{\Phi})$ holds even deterministically (see \Cref{prop:shallow_low_linear}).
+Hence, one must carry out a more detailed analysis of the gradients in the case of deep networks (see \Cref{subsec:deep_lower}).}